 Or have the dal with white rice.

 Another really delicious instant pot lentil recipe is the ever popular dal makhani.
-It is very different in taste and texture as compared to dal fry, but you will become a fan, I promise!
+It is very different in taste and texture as compared to dal fry, but you will become a fan, I promise.
 If you aren’t one already, that is.
+And if you like the idea of a little green goodness in your dal, check out this dal palak: lentils cooked with spinach and raw mangoes.
+It’s easy and yum!

 Why make dal in the instant pot?